Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Network Device AI

 \textbf{Problem formulation: }Caching contents at base stations/access points at the edge of the network has emerged as a promising approach to reduce traffic and enhance the quality of experience (QoE) \cite{173}.

-\textbf{Drawbacks of conventional methods: } Most existing studies assume that the distribution of content catching popularity is known, but in practice, it is complex and non-stationary because of high content dymanics \cite{173}.
+\textbf{Drawbacks of conventional methods: } Most existing studies assume that the distribution of content caching popularity is known, but in practice, it is complex and non-stationary because of high content dymanics \cite{173}.

 \textbf{Unique advantages of using wireless AI techniques: }Consider the complexity and dynamicity of contents, recent studies have investigated the integration of AI at BSs to facilitate content caching policies.